 I became a nurse because I wanted to make a difference rather than merely make a living, and I have never regretted my decision.
 I seek to acquire the highest skill and knowledge possible to fulfill my personal and professional potential.
-I have carefully considered what specialty to pursue and concluded that the CRNA role would be the ideal ‘fit’ for my high level of motivation and my work ethic.
+I have carefully considered what specialty to pursue and concluded that the CRNA role would be the ideal ‘fit’ for my high motivation and work ethic.

 I needed to work while studying for my nursing degree, but I still made the Dean’s List.
 I regard this as an indication of my determination and academic potential, which I hope to fulfill within the program.
-I am aware of the importance of cultural awareness and sensitivity in healthcare provision, mainly when I treat and socialize with people of various cultures.
+I know the importance of cultural awareness and sensitivity in healthcare provision, mainly when I treat and socialize with people of various cultures.
 I have worked, studied, treated, and associated with people of multiple cultures and social backgrounds.
 I speak Urdu, Hindi, and Punjabi and can communicate at a basic level in Spanish and intend to extend this fluency as time permits.

 I know that highly developed technical skills and advanced knowledge must be supplemented by empathy.
-While I regard myself as a naturally empathetic person, the recent loss of a dearly-loved four-year-old cousin following a car accident has increased my appreciation of the feelings of patients and their loved ones and my sensitivity to them.
+While I regard myself as a naturally empathetic person, the recent loss of a dearly loved four-year-old cousin following a car accident has increased my appreciation of the feelings of patients and their loved ones and my sensitivity to them.

 Thank you for considering my application.